School holiday activity FAQs

 What kind of food do you provide?

-What qualifications do Youth Workers have?
+What qualifications do staff on programs have?

 Who needs a Working with Children Check?